willie191998/Simple-Neural-Network-Algorithm/readme.txt

 Fully Native Implementation: Written entirely in C++.
 No external libraries used; all functionalities, including matrix multiplication, are implemented from scratch.

 Regularization: Built-in regularization to minimize overfitting and enhance the model's generalization capabilities.

+Atention: It uses a simple attention mechanism, with best effort to score which input to use sfor determining the output.

 #How It Works The neural network is trained using forward propagation to compute the output, followed by backpropagation to adjust the weights based on the error.
 The network includes regularization to penalize large weights, which helps in reducing overfitting and improving the overall performance on unseen data.